Complete guide to filing GSTR 1

-The first section asks for the year and the month for which the GSTR-1 is filed.
+The first section asks for the year and the tax period for which the GSTR-1 is filed.
 The following sections ask for the tax details from that period.

 - 1. GSTIN: (your unique PAN-based 15-digit Goods and Services Taxpayer Identification Number).

 - 2. Name of the Taxpayer:

 - Aggregate turnover in the preceding financial year: the total value of sales and supplies you made in 2016-2017 minus taxes.
 This is the only year you will need to provide this — in the future, it will be auto calculated and auto populated.

 - Aggregate turnover - April to June, 2017: the value of sales and supplies you made between the start of the fiscal year and the GST rollout.

 - 4. Taxable outward supplies made to registered persons (including UIN holders) excluding the contents of table 6: